 An "AnyCall" is a general broadcast that requests responses without designating any specific addressee(s).
 It is required for emergencies, reconstitution of systems, and creation of new networks.
 An ALE station may use the AnyCall to generate responses from essentially unspecified stations, and it thereby can identify new stations and connectivities.
-The global AnyCall address is "@@?".
+The global AnyCall address is "@@?."
 The AnyCall protocol is discussed in A.5.5.4.5.
 If too many responses are received to an AnyCall, or if the caller must organize the available but unspecified responders into logical subsets, a selective AnyCall protocol is used.
 The selective AnyCall address is identical in structure, function, and protocol to the global AnyCall, except that it specifies the last single character of the addresses of the desired subset of receiving station (1/36 of all).
 By replacing the "?" with an alphanumeric, the global AnyCall becomes a selective AnyCall whose special address pattern is "TO @@A." If even narrower acceptance and response criteria are required, the double selective AnyCall should be used.
-The double selective AnyCall is an operator selected general broadcast which is identical to the selective AnyCall described above, except that its special address (using "@AB" format) specifies the last two characters that the desired subset of receiving stations must have to initiate a response.
+The double selective AnyCall is an operator selected general broadcast which is identical to the selective AnyCall described above, except that its special address (using "@AB" format) specifies the last two characters that the desired subset of receiving station station above, except that its special address (using "@AB" format) specifies the last two characters that the desired subset of receiving stations must have to initiate a response.